 - Maximum item limits: students = 50; faculty/staff = 200; community = 5

-LCCC Library & OhioLINK materials may be renewed up to 6 times, if the items is not requested by someone else.
+Students, faculty, staff, and community members may renew LCCC Library & OhioLINK materials up to 6 times, if the items is not requested by someone else.

 There are several ways to renew materials:

 - Online: Log into My Library Account (NOTE: Renewal online only works up through the day before the due date.)